shawhu/0secretroom/readme.md

 ### What's been used?
 - websockets or specifically, Microsoft SignalR, for instant messeging between relay server and the clients.
 - AES256 to encrypt all the messeges.
-- ECDH used to safely distribute roomkey (AES256 key) on the Internet.
+- ECDH was used to safely transfer the mainkey (AES256 key) on the Internet (ECDH derivekey to create a temp AESkey and use that to encrypt the real key).
 - WebCrypto was used to greatly enhanced the encryption/decryption speed on the web. (https://www.w3.org/TR/WebCryptoAPI/)
 - Vue js framework
 - dotnet core server web services